jesrodriguez0816/SyriaTelCustChurn/README.md

 SHAPley Additive exPlanations is a tool that creates visualizations for a machine learning model.
 The resource I used to fit SHAP to my data can be found [HERE](https://anvilproject.org/guides/content/creating-links).

-On the right side of the graph, the legend for feature value indicates that RED is HIGH feature value and BLUE is LOW feature value.
+On the right side of the graph below, the legend indicates that RED is HIGH feature value and BLUE is LOW feature value.
 On the y axis, the features are divided individually.
 The x axis ranks how significant the impact is.

 ***If the feature has a tail going to the right, it means that those values are causing an impact on model output, pushing customer churn from zero (not churning) to one (churn).***